 Filed under: Uncategorized

-I must admit that I have little experience/professional training in the fields of Geology, Zoology or Paleontology.
-This blog is a personal project (or a manifestation of my enormous ego – take your pick).
-I will, nonetheless, try my level best to substantiate my posts with citations from credible sources.
-Please feel free to point out any patently false claims I may make in the ensuing paragraphs.
-I am an enthusiast, not a professor -this work will not be written in scholarly prose and is not backed by years of dedicated research.
+– While I would certainly class myself as an enthusiast and a lover of life’s history, I freely admit that I have little formal experience/professional training in the fields of Geology, Zoology or Paleontology.
+My undergraduate training thus far has been primarily focused on Cell and Molecular biology.
+I will try my level best to substantiate my posts with citations from credible sources.
+Please feel free to point out any patently false claims I may have made in my posts.

 Leave a comment